Maltese language: Romance (Sicilian and Italian)

-Since the attested vocabulary of Siculo-Arabic is limited, the following table compares cognates in Maltese and some other varieties of Arabic (all forms are written phonetically, as in the source):
+Berber

+Like the Maghrebi Arabic dialects, Maltese has a significant vocabulary derived from Berber languages.
+Whether these words entered Maltese by being inherited from Siculo-Arabic or were directly loaned from Berber languages is not yet known.
+These include:

 English

-It is estimated that English loanwords, which are becoming more commonplace, make up 20% of the Maltese vocabulary, although other sources claim amounts as low as 6%.
-This percentage discrepancy is due to the fact that a number of new English loanwords are sometimes not officially considered part of the Maltese vocabulary; hence, they are not included in certain dictionaries.
-Also, English loanwards of Latinate origin are very often Italianised, as discussed above.
+English loanwords, which are becoming more commonplace, may constitute up to 20% of Maltese vocabulary, though other sources claim as little as 6%.
+This percentage discrepancy is due to the fact that a number of new English loanwords are sometimes not considered part of the official Maltese vocabulary, hence they are not included in certain dictionaries.
+Also, English loanwords of Latinate origin are very often Italianized, as discussed above.
 English loanwords are generally transliterated, although standard English pronunciation is virtually always retained.
 Below are a few examples:

 "Fridge" is a common shortening of "refrigerator".
-"Refrigerator" is a Latinate word which could be imported into Maltese as rifriġeratori, whereas the Italian word is frigorifero or refrigeratore.
+"Refrigerator" is a Latinate word which could be imported into Maltese as rifriġeratur, whereas the Italian word is frigorifero or refrigeratore.

 Calendar

-The days of the week (Maltese: jiem il-ġimgħa) in Maltese are referred to by number, as is typical of other Semitic languages, especially Arabic.
-Days of the week are commonly preceded by the word nhar meaning 'day'.
+The days of the week (Maltese: jiem il-ġimgħa) in Maltese, which are derived from Arabic, are referred to by number which is also typical in other Semitic languages, Days of the week are commonly preceded by the word nhar meaning 'day'.